DynoTheCrux/DynoTheCrux.github.io/lessons/011_bluetooth/lesson.md

 ````

 4. Show the message if there is a new one.
-To do that we need to deserialize the JSON message.
+To do that, we need to deserialize the JSON message.
 The methods for de/serialization is already provided in the project and can be used the following:

 ````java
     try {